lionel-hue/Tulk/manual.md

 - **Protected Routes** with authentication checks
 - **Header Component** with navigation and search
 - **SideMenuNav Component** for mobile navigation (NO SEARCH)
-- **Home Component** with multiple sections and integrated post CRUD
+- **Home Component** with multiple sections and integrated post CRUD, like, comment, and delete
 - **Modal Component** for alerts and confirmations
 - **Responsive Design** with Tailwind CSS
 - **Network Error Detection** with visual indicators